ZafranYusof/UMPSAbot/README.md

 # UMPSABot

 AI-powered chatbot for UMPSA students.
-Answers questions about fees, registration, hostel, academic calendar, and more — using official UMPSA documents.
+Answers questions about fees, registration, hostel, academic calendar, and more using official UMPSA documents.

-Built for **FinTech Forward 2026** (PETAKOM UMPSA).

 ## Live Demo